mako-taco/statik/docs/index.md

 Statik provides intelligent handling of specific rules.
 For example, with ESLint's `max-lines` rule:

-- Instead of just counting violations, it shows the actual difference between current and maximum allowed lines
+- Shows the actual difference between current and maximum allowed lines
-- Makes it easier to track how far you are from the limit
+- Makes it easier to track progress towards the limit
 - Helps prioritize which files need the most attention

 ## 🎯 Use Cases

+- **Gradual Rule Adoption**: Introduce new rules without blocking development
-- **CI/CD Integration**: Track code quality metrics in your pipeline
+- **CI/CD Integration**: Ensure no new violations are introduced
-- **Pre-commit Hooks**: Prevent regressions before they're committed
+- **Team Metrics**: Track progress towards zero violations
 - **Code Review**: Quickly identify problematic changes
-- **Team Metrics**: Track code quality improvements over time
 - **Project Health**: Get a unified view of your codebase's static analysis status

 ## 🤝 Contributing